 Sexual harassment is any unwelcome sexual conduct or advances that create a hostile, intimidating, or offensive working environment.
-Therefore, it is any conduct of sexual nature that makes an employee uncomfortable.
+Therefore, it is any conduct of a sexual nature that makes an employee uncomfortable.
+Sexual harassment in the workplace is a serious issue and should not be taken lightly.
+If you ever find yourself in this situation, it is essential to contact an experienced attorney, such as the ones at Kingsley & Kingsley Lawyers to help protect your rights, hold the responsible parties accountable, and seek justice for the harm you’ve endured.

 As you’ve seen, sexual harassment has a broad definition.
 Thus, it’s not surprising that it comes in different forms.
 These include;